api-platform/docs/core/operations.md

 </configurations>

-## Creating custom operations and controllers
+## Creating Custom Operations and Controllers

 API Platform can leverage the Symfony routing system to register custom operation related to custom controllers.
 Such custom controllers can be any valid [Symfony controller](http://symfony.com/doc/current/book/controller.html), including standard